yrahul3910/video-sharing-site/README.md

 > Handle this click event

 Handle the click event for the Subscribe button.
 If the user has already subscribed, it should stay in a disabled state.

-* `SettingsPage.jsx:39`;
-> Implement this click handler

-Handle the click event for the delete button.